8 Wonders Of The World | Are They Worth Visiting?

 Built: 5th-13th century

-Found on the Yucatán Peninsula, the ancient ruins of Chichen Itza are a testament to the ingenuity of the Maya civilization that over two million tourists visit this masterpiece.
+Found on the Yucatán Peninsula Mexico, the ancient ruins of Chichen Itza are a testament to the ingenuity of the Maya civilization that over two million tourists visit annually.

 Best Time of the Year to visit